Methyl acrylate Chemical Properties

 - 2916 12 00

 - LD50 orally in rats: 0.3 g/kg (Smyth, Carpenter)

 Methyl acrylate Usage And Synthesis

 Methyl acrylate is an organic compound with the formula CH2CHCO2CH3.
 It is the methyl ester of acrylic acid.
 It is a colourless liquid with a characteristic acrid odor.
 It is mainly produced to make acrylate fiber, which is used to weave synthetic carpets.
 It is also a reagent in the synthesis of various pharmaceutical intermediates.

-Methyl acrylate is a clear, colorless liquid with a sharp, fruity odor.
+Methyl acrylate is a clear, colorless, corrosive liquid with a sharp, fruity odor.
 It is soluble in water and completely miscible with most organic solvents.

 Clear, colorless, flammable liquid with a heavy, sweet, pungent odor.
 An odor threshold concentration of 3.5 ppbv was reported by Nagata and Takeuchi (1990).

 Methyl acrylate is contained in some nail lacquers.

 Acrylic polymers, amphoteric surfactants, vitamin B 1, chemical intermediate.

 Methyl acrylate is a monomer used in themanufacture of plastic films, textiles, papercoatings, and other acrylate ester resins.
 It isalso used in amphoteric surfactants.